People often underestimate the importance of a good gaming monitor with low response time and a high refresh rate.

 A: At eSport events such as the LoL world championship or a Dota 2 major, the most usual is the Zowie monitor series from BenQ.
 It is a very affordable monitor with outstanding specifications for competitive play.

-Q: Would you recommend getting a console specific monitor for my Playstation 4 or should I just stick with my TV?
+Q: Would you recommend getting a console-specific monitor for my Playstation 4, or should I stick with my TV?

-A: First of all this depends on which tv you have at the moment.
+A: First of all, this depends on which tv you have at the moment.
 Assuming you have a good tv for console gaming, it then comes down to which type of games you enjoy the most.
-If you just wanna immerse yourself in beautiful, grand games such as the Witcher 3, I would stick to my large TV.
-If you want to perform at a high level in competitive console games such as Overwatch, Call of Duty or even Fifa, we then recommend you look for a console monitor(the Zowie on this list actually works very well for that).
-This is because a smaller and more gaming focused monitor has a performance in terms of frames per second and response time that a TV simply cannot compete with.
+If you want to immerse yourself in beautiful, grand games such as The Witcher 3, I would stick to my giant TV.
+If you’re going to perform at a high level in competitive console games such as Overwatch, Call of Duty, or even Fifa, we then recommend you look for a console monitor(the Zowie on this list works very well for that).
+This is because a smaller and more gaming-focused monitor has a performance concerning frames per second and response time that a TV cannot compete with.

 A: No, we do not recommend you invest in a 1000$+ gaming monitor for your 500$ desktop.
-The screen may push the computer to the point of meltdown, or it simply won’t run at all.
+The screen may push the computer to the point of meltdown, or it just won’t run at all.
 You need to get a very decent gaming PC if you want an over the top 4k ultra widescreen.
-However, some 500$ computers do better than others, if you wanna research more extensively up on the subject, we highly recommend this guide.
+However, some 500$ computers do better than others if you’re going to research more extensively upon the subject, we highly recommend this guide.

 If you have any further questions, do feel free to ask in the comment section, and you may get featured in our Q&A section.

 - Some of the sources and websites we used to research for this buying guide

 - Scan.co.uk, all you need to know about monitors, informational gaming, and tech site.